-The Phase I clinical trial of the first generation Aniten EPI-506 provided evidence regarding the safety and tolerability for the potential mechanism of transcription inhibition of AR-driven biology.
+The Phase I clinical trial of the first generation aniten EPI-506 provided evidence regarding the safety and tolerability for the potential mechanism of transcription inhibition of AR-driven biology.
 Patients generally tolerated doses of EPI-506 at overall exposures consistent with those associated with therapeutic activity in animal models.
 Possible proof of concept was observed with short duration PSA declines of up to 37% being observed in some patients whose disease was highly refractory to second-generation antiandrogen treatment.
 However, this first-generation drug demonstrated poor pharmaceutical properties.
 The drug was rapidly metabolized in humans, leading to a very short half-life of circulating drug and suboptimal drug exposures.
-Consequently, very high doses were required to achieve modest drug exposures, with the relatively short half-life limiting the therapeutic appoprties, led to the Company's decision to discontinue EPI-506 development in favor of focusing on the development of a next generation of Anitens.
+Consequently, very high doses were required to achieve modest drug exposures, with the relatively short half-life limiting the therapeutic exposure of the drug within a 24-hour period.
+This limitation, together with other demonstrated unfavorable pharmaceutical properties, led to the Company's decision to discontinue EPI-506 development in favor of focusing on the development of a next generation of anitens.
 This next generation includes significantly more potent drugs designed also to exhibit increased resistance to metabolism and therefore a longer predicted circulating half-life.
-The Company's lead product candidate EPI-7386 has demonstrated these and other favorable characteristics in extensive preclinical characterization studies which the Company has presented in a series of poster presentations at scientific meetings over the last year.
+The Company's lead product candidate EPI-7386 has demonstrated these and other favorable characteristics in extensive preclinical characterization studies which the Company has presented in a series of poster presentations at scientific meetings over the last two years.

 While the potential importance of the NTD as a drug target has been appreciated for more than two decades, for technical reasons this has been a difficult target for therapeutic agent development.
 The NTD of the AR is flexible with a high degree of intrinsic disorder making it difficult for use in classic crystal structure-based drug design.
-The Company is not currently aware of any success by other drug development companies in developing drugs that bind specifically to this drug target.
-The nature of the highly specific binding of the Aniten compounds to the NTD, and the biological consequences of that binding, have been defined in recent scientific studies.
+The Company is not currently aware of any clinical-stage NTD AR inhibitors that are in development by other drug development companies.
+The nature of the highly specific binding of the aniten compounds to the NTD, and the biological consequences of that binding, have been defined in recent scientific studies.
 The selectivity of the binding, based on in vivo imaging as well as in vitro studies, has been consistent with the favorable toxicological results observed in preclinical studies of the first-generation EPI-506 and the subsequent safety results observed in the Phase I trial of EPI-506.
-The Company is currently conducting, together with external academic and industry collaborators, extensive biophysical and biological studies to reveal more precisely the nature of EPI-7386 binding, and the specific consequent effects on prostate cancer biology.
+The Company has completed a series of biophysical and biological studies revealing the interaction and binding of EPI-7386 to the NTD of the AR and presented these findings at several medical conferences in 2021.

-The incidence of both metastatic and non-metastatic CRPC continues to rise, and using a dynamic progression model, Scher et al1 projected a 2020 incidence of 546,955 and prevalence of 3,072,480.
-The Company believes that the Aniten series of compounds could ultimately hold potential benefit for many of those patients.
+The incidence of both metastatic and non-metastatic CRPC continues to rise, and using a dynamic progression model, Scher et al.1 projected a 2020 incidence of 546,955 and prevalence of 3,072,480.
+The Company believes that the aniten series of compounds could ultimately hold potential benefit for many of those patients.
 In its early clinical development, the Company intends to initially focus on patients who have failed second-generation antiandrogen therapies (i.e. abiraterone and/or lutamides) for the following reasons: